The ketogenic (keto) diet is a low-carb, high-fat meal plan linked with many potential health benefits.

 Glycogen is the body is stored with water.
 When we use up our glycogen stores in the first couple of days after starting a keto diet that excess water is excreted from our body through urination.

-This leads to quick initial weight loss of water weight but also increases the risk of dehydration (2).
+This leads to a quick initial weight loss of water weight but also increases the risk of dehydration (2).

 It’s essential to drink enough water while on a ketogenic diet, especially in the early stages.